Applications can be picked up at the Emmett Police Department, 501 East Main Street in Emmett, Idaho or downloaded here.

 Protective equipment (safety glasses, disposable gloves, ear protection, etc)

-Body Armor (new armor issued every 5 years)
+Body Armor (custom fit for each officer with new armor issued every 5 years)

 Kevlar Helmet (Revision Viper 3A)